‘Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.’

 |Recommended websites||BBC Bitesize KS4 and school VLE

 We are particularly proud of the breadth and quality of our extra-curricular provision in music.
-The department has a concert band, a training and senior choir and several small ensembles who regularly perform both within school and the local community.
+The department has a concert band, a training and senior choir and several small ensembles who regularly perform both within school and in the local community.
 All GCSE students take part in regular showcase performances.

 Each year the music department works alongside the partner primaries to produce the Youth Presents Music concerts.
 Each school performs its own 20-minute programme with all students contributing to the finale ensemble.

 We also support students pursuing Grade 5 theory in after school sessions.

 We are fortunate enough to have the facilities to offer a wide and varied programme of instrumental teaching.

 The school is supported by the Derbyshire County Music Partnership and most of our visiting teachers are accredited by this service.
 The following tuition is provided:

 Clarinet and saxophone, flute, brass, violin, piano, all guitars, drum kit and voice.

 Students making good progress are entered on a regular basis for ABRSM exams and Rock School exams by their teachers.
 Progress of students and teachers is monitored on a regular basis by both the school and Derbyshire County Music Partnership.
 Students who have reached Grade 2 and beyond are encouraged to join our school’s instrumental groups in order to benefit from ensemble playing.
-A grade 6 in an instrument counts towards students’ GCSE points score.
+A grade 6 in an instrument counts towards a student’s GCSE points score.